GoogleChrome/developer.chrome.com/site/en/docs/workbox/the-ways-of-workbox/index.md

 You should use `generateSW` if:

-[comment]: <> (TODO: UPDATE REFERENCE DOC LINK)
 - You want to precache files associated with your build process, including files whose URLs contain hashes that you might not know ahead of time.
-- You have simple runtime caching needs that can be configured via [`generateSW`'s options](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-build#.generateSW).
+- You have simple runtime caching needs that can be configured via [`generateSW`'s options](/docs/workbox/reference/workbox-build/#method-generateSW).

 ### When _not_ to use `generateSW`